0xB10C/b10g/_posts/2019-07-29-A-list-of-public-feerate-estimator-APIs.md

 <br>

-*Please let me know if I forgot a public API.*
+*Let me know if I forgot a public API.*
-*Please let me know if this list was of use to you.*
+*Let me know if this list was of use to you.*

 <br>